Orchids Phalaenopsis

 6. Place the plant in the new or existing pot to the same depth as in the original pot.
 Any surface roots should be left on the surface as they were previously.

 7. Add the compost slowly into the pot around the roots.
 Tap the pot frequently to encourage the compost to settle into the pot.
 When halfway full, firm the compost down to start anchoring the plant.
-Fill with more compost to just below the top and firm down the compost gently again.
+Fill with more compost to just below the top and firm down the compost gently a

-8. Water the plant as normal (see here).
+9. Water the plant as normal (see here).
 Mist the leaves and any surface roots with water.
 If any leaves are brown and / or dying, remove them.

 BUYING TIPS PHALAENOPSIS ORCHIDS